Free Daily & Weekly Downloads

 Summary: This activity will engage third-grade students in exploring colors and emotions through the creation of abstract art.

 Topic: Colors and Emotions in Abstract Art

-- Know the primary colors and how they can be mixed to create secondary colors
+- Know the primary and secondary colors

 - Understand how colors can evoke different emotions